awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ml-publishing-your-product-in-aws-marketplace.md

  You have provided all the information for your product\.
 The next step is to publish it to limited availability so that you can test the product\.

+### Step 5: Submit your product for publishing<a name="submit-product-for-publishing"></a>

-**Step 5: To submit your product for publishing**
+**To submit your product for publishing**

+1. On the **New Product** page, in the **Submit for publishing** section, under **Additional test accounts – optional**, enter one or more AWS account IDs for your additional testers\.

-+  For **Product overview**, choose **Submit for publishing**\.
-This starts the publishing process by creating a preview listing in AWS Marketplace that you can subscribe to and use for testing\.
+1. Choose **Submit for publishing**\.

+This starts the publishing process by creating a preview listing in AWS Marketplace that you \(and your optional testers\) can subscribe to and use for testing\.

-**Note**
+You are now ready to test your product\.
 For more information about testing your machine learning product, see [Testing your product](#ml-testing-your-product)\.

 After testing your product, you can redo the steps above if there are any changes that need to be made\.
-When you're ready for your product to be available to buyers in AWS Data Exchange, you can sign off for publishing\.
+When you're ready for your product to be available to buyers, you can [sign off for publishing](#ml-sign-off-for-publishing)\.

-**Step 4: To sign off for publishing**
-+  After testing your product and writing your descriptions, pricing, and usage information, return to the product overview, and choose **Sign off and publish**\.

 ## Testing your product<a name="ml-testing-your-product"></a>

 After the initial submission of your product, it takes about an hour for your preview listing to be ready\.
 After the status changes to **Test Product**, your seller account and other allow\-listed AWS accounts can preview the listing in AWS Marketplace, subscribe to the product, and test it\.

-To see a preview of your listing, in the AWS Marketplace Management Portal, navigate to the product overview page, and choose **Go to staged product**\.
+**To see a preview of your listing**

+1. In the AWS Marketplace Management Portal, navigate to the **Product Overview** page\.

+1. Choose **Go to staged product**\.

+1. If you want to make changes, choose **Edit product** and follow the same steps as [creating your product listing](#ml-creating-your-listing)\.

+1. When you're ready for your product to be published publicly for all buyers to see, follow the steps in [Signing off for publishing](#ml-sign-off-for-publishing)\.

  To add other AWS accounts to test your product before publishing, contact [AWS Marketplace Seller Operations](http://aws.amazon.com/marketplace/management/contact-us) and provide the AWS account IDs\.
 Allow\-listed accounts display a **Limited** badge alongside the product version on the product detail page\.

-If you want to make changes, choose **Edit product** and follow the same steps as creating your product\.
-When you're ready for your product to be published publicly for all buyers to see, return to the management portal, and choose **Sign off and publish**\.
+## Signing off for publishing<a name="ml-sign-off-for-publishing"></a>

+This step is to be done after you write your descriptions, pricing, and usage information, and then test your product\.

+**To sign off for publishing**

+1. Sign in to your seller AWS account and navigate to the [AWS Marketplace Management Portal](http://aws.amazon.com/marketplace/management)\.

+1. In the top menu, navigate to **Products** and then **Machine learning**\.

+1. Navigate to the **Product Overview** of your product\.

+1. Choose **Sign off and publish**\.

 ## Updating your product<a name="ml-updating-your-product"></a>

-To update your model package or algorithm product, navigate to the [Machine Learning Listings](http://aws.amazon.com/marketplace/management/ml-products) page in the AWS Marketplace Management Portal\.
-You can add new model package or algorithm resources as new versions of your existing product\.
-You can also restrict previous versions or remove your entire product\.
+You can use the [Machine Learning Listings](http://aws.amazon.com/marketplace/management/ml-products) page in the AWS Marketplace Management Portal to update your model package or algorithm product in the following ways:
++ [Add new versions](#ml-adding-new-versions) – You can add new model package or algorithm resources as new versions of your existing product\.
++ [Restrict versions](#ml-restricting-versions) – You can restrict previous versions of your existing product\.
++ [Remove product](#ml-remove-or-delist-a-product) – You can remove your entire product\.

 ### Adding new versions<a name="ml-adding-new-versions"></a>

-To add new versions of your model package or algorithm resources, navigate to the **Product Overview** of your existing product, and then use the follow procedure\.
+**To add new versions of your model package or algorithm resources**

-**To add a new version**
+1. Navigate to the [Machine Learning Listings](http://aws.amazon.com/marketplace/management/ml-products) page in the AWS Marketplace Management Portal\.

+1. Navigate to the **Product Overview** of your existing product\.

 1. Choose **Edit product**\.

 1. Under **Launch option**, choose **Edit**\.

-1. To add the ARN of your resource, navigate to the **Version** page, and choose **Add new version**\.
+1. To add the ARN of your resource, navigate to the **Versions** page, and choose **Add new version**\.

    For more information about adding a launch option, see [Creating your product listing](#ml-creating-your-listing)\.

 **Note**
 Usage information is specific to each product version\.
 Continue to follow the [Requirements and best practices for creating machine learning products](ml-listing-requirements-and-best-practices.md) when adding usage information to new versions\.